|

 control~

-goats.
-We have been very fortunate to not have had any
+have been very fortunate to have had very few

 losses due to coyotes, mountain lions, or stray dogs wandering